Quantumplation/CIPs/CIP-1776/README.md

 This CIP does not acknowledge the jurisdiction of any nation state or legal authority for the enforcement of any action in relation to the Cardano blockchain due its nature as a censorship resistant distributed network.

 ## Copyright
-© EveryEpoch Limited - All Rights Reserved
+© EveryEpoch Limited (Company Number 14324429) - All Rights Reserved